pchen50/SLOmotion/docs/user_stories.md

 # User Stories and Exceptions

 ---

 ## Rachana

+1. **User Story**
-1.As a college student, I want to be able to see top rated movies, so I can easily get recommendations on what to watch next.
+   *As a college student, I want to be able to see top-rated movies so I can easily get recommendations on what to watch next.*

+   **Exception:** Unable to show top movies.
+   If the system is unable to retrieve the top movies, it will display an error message and prompt the user to try again later.

+2. **User Story**
+   *As a movie critic, I want to be able to add detailed notes on the movies I watch so I can refer back to my original opinions.*

+   **Exception:** Notes exceed the allowed character limit.
+   If the notes exceed the character limit, the system will show an error and ask the user to shorten their input.

+3. **User Story**
+   *As an avid movie watcher, I want to store my movie ratings on a personal account online so everything is organized.*

+   **Exception:** Incorrect password entered.
+   If the user enters the wrong password, they will be notified and prompted to re-enter their credentials.

 ---
-  *Exception:* Unable to show the top movies.
-  If a user wants to see the top movies at the time and it’s unable to pull the top movies, it’ll show an error and will ask the user to check at a later time
-2. As a movie critic, I want to be able to add detailed notes on the movies I watch so I can refer back to my original opinions.
- ---
-  *Exception:* The movie critic writes an extremely large amount that can’t be stored.
-  If someone writes too much in the notes section (past the limit), it’ll show an error asking them to edit their comment to fit the word limit.
-3. As an avid movie watcher, I want to be able to store my movie ratings on a personal account online so everything is organized.
- ---
-  *Exception:* the user enters the wrong password
-  If a user is unable to log into their account, it’ll tell the user that they entered a wrong password and will ask them to re enter their password.

 ## Julianne

+1. **User Story**
-1. As a data nerd, I want to see statistics about my habits, so that I can analyze my viewing trends
+   *As a data nerd, I want to see statistics about my habits so that I can analyze my viewing trends.*

+   **Exception:** Statistics generation failed.
+   If stats cannot be generated, the system will notify the user to refresh the page or try again later.

+2. **User Story**
+   *As a friend, I want to leave comments on someone else’s shared movie list so that I can recommend or comment on the movies they added.*

+   **Exception:** Not logged in or lacking comment permissions.
+   If the user is not logged in or lacks permission, they will be prompted to log in or informed that commenting is disabled.

+3. **User Story**
+   *As a mood-based viewer, I want to tag movies with moods (e.g., "emotional" or "feel-good") so that I can pick what to watch based on how I’m feeling.*

+   **Exception:** Invalid tag input.
+   If the tag is invalid (e.g., too long or incorrectly formatted), the system will suggest valid options or allow the creation of a compliant new tag.

 ---
-  *Exception:* Analytics failed to make
-  If there’s an issue generating the user’s movie stats, it will notify the user to refresh the page or try again later,
-3. As a friend, I want to leave comments on someone else’s shared movie list, so that I can recommend or comment on the movies they added.
-   ---
-  *Exception:*  Not logged in or doesn’t have comment permissions If a user tries to leave a comment without being logged in or without permission, they will be notified to log in or notified that commenting is disabled for that list.
-4. As a mood-based viewer, I want to tag movies with moods (for example, “ emotional” or “feel-good”), so that I can pick what to watch based on how I’m feeling.
-   ---
-  *Exception:*  User enters an invalid tag
-  If the user types a tag that doesn’t meet the format or the length requirements, the system will suggest valid tags or allow them to create a new one that fits the requirements.

 ## Phillip

+1. **User Story**
-1. As a movie enthusiast, I want to create a detailed profile that includes my personal scores, stats, and favorite genres so that I can showcase my watch history and share my movie list with others.
+   *As a movie enthusiast, I want to create a detailed profile that includes personal scores, stats, and favorite genres so that I can showcase my watch history and share my movie list with others.*

+   **Exception:** Invalid score input.
+   If a user inputs an out-of-range score (e.g., 11/10), they will be prompted to enter a valid value.

+2. **User Story**
+   *As a social user, I want to view other users' watchlists so I can discover new movies based on their suggestions.*

+   **Exception:** Private watchlist access.
+   If the watchlist is private, the system will hide it and notify the viewer that access is restricted.

+3. **User Story**
+   *As an indecisive movie watcher, I want to add and remove movies from my watchlist so that I can keep my list updated.*

+   **Exception:** Movie title not found.
+   If a movie isn’t recognized by the database, the user will be prompted to re-enter a valid title.

 ---
-  *Exception:*  User enters invalid score
-  If a user enters a score outside the range (e.g. “11/10”, when the max is 10), it should result in an invalid input, and prompt the user to adjust it.
-2. As a social user, I want to view other users' watchlists, so I can discover new movies based on their suggestions.
- ---
-  *Exception:*  User views another’s private watchlist If a user restricts access to their watchlist, the list will be hidden from outside viewers.
-3. As an indecisive movie watcher, I want to add and remove movies from my watchlist so that I can keep my list updated.
- ---
-  *Exception:*  User attempts to add/remove a movie title that is nonexistent If a user enters a movie that is not recognized by the database, it will prompt the user to enter the movie title again.

 ## Noah

+1. **User Story**
-1. As a movie watcher, I want to filter my movies based on their genre so that I can find something that matches my taste.
+   *As a movie watcher, I want to filter my movies based on genre so that I can find something that matches my taste.*

- ---
-  *Exception:* genre filter returns no results
+   **Exception:** No results from genre filter.
-  If no movies match the selected genre filter, the system will notify the user and suggest another related genre.
+   If no movies match the selected genre, the system will notify the user and suggest a related genre.

+2. **User Story**
-2. As a user that wants different visual effects available, I want the site to have a dark mode and different color options to customize my site.
+   *As a user who wants different visual effects, I want the site to have dark mode and color customization so I can personalize my experience.*

- ---
-  *Exception:* Color features not loading correctly.
+   **Exception:** Color customization failed.
-  If the color settings fail to update, the user will be notified and directed to a help page while the system reloads the default settings.
+   If color settings fail to load, the system will revert to default settings and direct the user to a help page.

+3. **User Story**
-3. As a bilingual user, I want to view movie titles and descriptions in another language to better understand what I am watching.
+   *As a bilingual user, I want to view movie titles and descriptions in another language to better understand what I am watching.*

- ---
-  *Exception:*  Translation not available.
+   **Exception:** Translation unavailable.
-If the translation is not available, the site will let the user know what languages are available and default back to English.
+   If translation isn't available, the system will list supported languages and default back to English.